tannonk/understanding_control_tokens/README.md

 `#TODO`

-## Converting pretrained ACCESS models to Hugging Face
+## Converting pretrained ACCESS/MUSS models to Hugging Face

 To facilitate analysing attention weights, we convert the models trained with Fairseq to Hugging Face.
 This allows us to easily inspect attention weights with off-the-shelf tools such as `bertviz`.